tomarrell/gif_emoji/README.md

 This was written to automatically generate rotating animations of people for use as Slack emojis.
 More info about custom Slack emojis here:

 https://get.slack.help/hc/en-us/articles/206870177-Create-custom-emoji.

+## License
+Licensed under the MIT license.
+Free for personal, commercial and derivative works.